BrandenLaCour/Photos-app/README.md

 ## Start off with Models: `Photo` and `User`.

-When building a complex application, once you have a clear idea of what you want to build, **always** start with thinking about the **data** in your app and how you will model and store it.
+When building a complex application, once you have a clear idea of what you want to build, **always** start with thinking about the **data** in your app, how you will model it, and how those models are related to each other.

 When creating a schema for `User`, think about validations.
 The username and password should _definitely_ be required.
 You could have other fields too if you like, such as first name and last name and email and hometown, etc.